Kidney Transplant Process

 - Deceased donor kidney transplant

-A deceased kidney donation comes from a donor who is diagnosed as “brain dead” but whose other organs are functioning.
-Our Center for Transplantation tests the functionality of deceased-donor kidneys through high-end technology before the kidneys are transplanted into recipients. - Living donor kidney transplant
+A deceased kidney donation comes from a donor who is diagnosed as "brain dead" but whose other organs are functioning.
+Our Center for Transplantation tests the function of deceased-donor kidneys using advanced technology before the kidneys are transplanted into recipients. - Living donor kidney transplant

-A form of living donation, paired kidney transplant allows donors who are not blood- or tissue-compatible with their recipient to "exchange" their kidney with a donor who is compatible.
+A form of living donation, paired kidney transplant allows donors who are not blood- or tissue-compatible with their recipient to "exchange" their kidney with a compatible donor.
 This enables two recipients to receive organs with matched blood types.
-As part of the National Kidney Registry’s Paired Exchange Program, our team is able to perform this unique form of living kidney donor transplantation.
+As part of the National Kidney Registry's Paired Exchange Program, our team is able to perform this unique form of living kidney donor transplantation.

 Kidney Transplant Surgery and Recovery

 Rejection of a transplanted kidney occurs when the body identifies the organ as a foreign object.
-Up to 30 percent of people experience rejection to some degree.
+Up to 30% of people experience some degree of rejection.
 Most cases of rejection occur within the first six months following transplantation.

 Our Specialists

-Donations are vital in helping kidney transplant recipients and living kidney donors as well as their families.
+Donations are vital to helping kidney transplant recipients, living kidney donors and their families.
 Your financial gift is deeply appreciated!